 Sayed Haider Raza was born in Babaria, Madhya Pradesh, to Sayed Mohammed Razi, the Forest Ranger of the district and Tahira Begum, and it was here that he spent his early y...
 Read more

 Limited Edition Serigraph printed in 37 colors on archival paper.
 This serigraph was published in an edition size of 100.
 This item will be shipped unframed, in a roll.
-The paper size is 60 x 85 inch, image size is 52 x 76.5 inch.
+The paper size is 60 x 85 inches, image size is 52 x 76.5 inches.
 The print is signed by the artist and comes with a certificate of authenticity.